 A good pasture for grazing hens consists of perennial ryegrass and clover which could yield 15 tonne of dry matter per hectare per year.
 Pastures should be grazed in the middle phase of its growth cycle because if it is grazed too early recovery will be slow while if left too late, a lower quality pasture will result and poultry do not make efficient use of long pasture.

 There is no place in pasture egg production for the absentee farmer with flocks, feed and water requiring constant monitoring.
 Ideally, point of lay pullets would be purchased by the smaller producer that may not have the facilities or the know how to successfully raise these birds from chicks.
-It is important however to ensure that purchased birds have been trained in the use of perches while they are being raised.
+It is important however to ensure that purchased birds have been trained in the use of perches while they are being raised so that they are able to roost and will have less problems accessing nesting boxes.
 Another advantage to buying point of lay pullets is that they have already received all their vaccinations and this is vitally important to their long term health.
 It is far more difficult for small producers to acquire small quantities of vaccines and it also minimizes the risk of omitting a critical step in the vaccination schedule.

 Paddock rotation and pasture management are a necessary part of pastured production.
 Stocking densities need to be monitored and adjusted as necessary to achieve good outcomes.
-Vegetated cover of the range areas can be managed through paddock rotations and should ensure that all birds have access to edible forage.
+Vegetated cover of the range areas can be managed through paddock rotations and should ensure that all birds have access to edible forage such as grass, clovers, sown cereals or even their favourite weeds.
 Nutrient loading in the soils grazed by birds should be managed through effective paddock and stock rotations and when necessary, the implementation of procedures to remove or prevent the build-up of nutrients in the soil to unacceptable levels.
+This means having a way of harvesting or grazing pasture growth or sown pastures so that it is removed from that land or perhaps growing another crop such as corn or vegetables.
 A decrease in stocking rates may be necessary to achieve this.
 Regular soil testing will assess nutrient loading in the soil and what remedial action needs to be taken should soil nutrients reach unacceptable levels.
 Maintenance of groundcover is critical to effective erosion control.
 Stocking densities should be adjusted when necessary to ensure that groundcover is adequate enough to prevent erosion.